openlawteam/docs/docs/sign-store/README.md

 ---
 meta:
   - name: description
-    content: Description of the OpenLaw signature protocols and algorithms.
+    content: Description of the OpenLaw signature protocols and algorithm, as well as ways of signing and storing documents via the API.
 ---

 # Sign & Store